Fitness is ultimately a personal journey … and that fact was never more evident than over the last four months.

 The old saying is that wood is the fuel that warms you twice – once when you chop it and once when you burn it.
 Actually, wood is the fuel that warms you seven times: when you cut down the tree, cut the tree into pieces, split the pieces, stack the split wood, haul it into the house, stack it inside the house, and burn it.

 Last year’s storms have made Central Wisconsin a bear market for firewood, so it shouldn’t be hard to find a friend with a chainsaw and a splitting maul who wouldn’t like some help tossing around logs.
-It’s the equivalent of a CrossFit workout, with the added benefit of providing the means for a nice, crackling fire, to warm you in the winter or cook s’mores in the summer.

 Remember to use gloves and safety glasses, and you’re good to go!